 Besides being an entertaining addition to our staff, Cierra loves her spunky and adorable little boy.
 She enjoys singing, dancing, spending time with loved ones, and traveling.

-Dianne has been a veterinary technician at Pleasantburg Veterinary Clinic, Inc. for about 35 years.
+Dianne has been at Pleasantburg Veterinary Clinic for about 35 years.
 She has two dogs, Tillie and Gin Gin, a squirrel named Petey, and five cats.
 As you can imagine, over the years she has filled every pair of shoes in the clinic at one time or another.
 She has a sixth sense about animals and the elderly.

 Dianne is truly a jack-of-all-trades: selling makeup, making jewelry, coloring hair, gardening, and buying every available hosta in Greenville!
 She and her husband, Wayne, have two adult children and a beautiful granddaughter, Stella.
 They have been sighted in shagging contests on the coast!

-Hallie has been at Pleasantburg Veterinary Clinic, Inc. since 1999.
+Hallie has been at Pleasantburg Veterinary Clinic since 1999.
 In her spare time, Hallie enjoys attending hockey games, reading and walking with Jasmine, her dog.
 She is a primo list-maker, handling all the paper in our busy veterinary office!

 In addition to Jasmine, she is also dog-mom to Puck and Addison, who you may see on your next office visit!
 Hallie is also an experienced cat herder, as she is greeted by a group of spoiled cats waiting for treats each morning upon arriving at work.

-a tasmanian devil and keeps the facilities OSHA compliant.
+Kaila is an all-around guru in the animal care world; she can bathe a Tasmanian devil and keeps the facilities OSHA compliant.
 Kaila has a boatload of 4 kids, innumerable cats and dogs.
 She is a lifer as far as we are concerned, and such an asset on all fronts of our work family.
 If time would allow, she'd love some llamas and a french bulldog.
 For the time being, her jorja escorts and helps her out at work!

 When we found this one in the heavenlies, Lauren had supervisory duties in manufacturing and has now been transformed into a pet groomer in less than a year!
 There is an artistic bent in her that has mesmerized us all.
 She is a Governors School candidate in the applied arts; it shows in her grooming style!
 Lauren is an amazing person to boot, compassionate, capable and has a heart that seeks the best in all around her.
 She's crazy about her fiancé and her dogs!